 Furthermore, Ms. Finlinson is proud to have made a name for herself in the finance field for various industries as a woman and as an immigrant.
 She notes that when it comes to meetings with other financial directors, board members, and executive teams, she is usually one of, if not the only woman in the room and is usually the youngest as well.
-In that vein, she would advise any woman looking to pursue a career in finance or to advance in their careers towards executive level roles, to not be afraid to stay and find a place for yourself, and additionally emphasizes the importance of learning the industry jargon as an important part of professional growth.
+In that vein, she would advise any woman looking to pursue a career in finance, or to advance in her career towards executive level roles, to not be afraid to stay and find a place for herself, and additionally emphasizes the importance of learning the industry jargon as an important part of professional growth.
 Perpetually inspired by her desire to give back to her family and make a difference, Ms. Finlinson strives to create a legacy that shows that it is possible to achieve considerable success as an immigrant and a woman.

 Ms. Finlinson loves what she does because every day is different and there is always something she can learn.
 A particularly memorable moment for her was the first time she completed the due diligence process on her own.
 She had no guidance except for her own, which made that first time all the sweeter in its success.
 For her excellence in her career, she was presented with the Global Finance Leader Award by the Global Conference on Insurance & Finance in 2020.
-Married to her husband, David, for many happy years, Ms. Finlinson is the proud mother of two daughters, Isabella and Gabriela, and spends her free time cooking for her family, watching TV and relaxing with her husband, daughters and two dogs.
+Married to her husband, David, for many happy years, Ms. Finlinson is the proud mother of two daughters, Isabella, and Gabriela, and spends her free time cooking for her family, watching TV and relaxing with her husband, daughters and two dogs.